IBM/example-health-jee-openshift/README.md

 ![memory](screenshots/mysql.png)

 > NOTE: The connection URL would resemble the following.
-Substitue the server name and port from the Cloud service page above.
+Substitute the server name and port from the Cloud service page above.
 The value of `DB_NAME` use the database created and populated with the tables in step 6 above.
 ```
     --from-literal=db_host="jdbc:mysql://$HOST:$PORT/$DB_NAME?sessionVariables=sql_mode=''"
 ```